 The foreword, if included, is written by someone other than the author and serves to recommend the book to its readers.
-Ideally, it's written by an expert on the subject who says that the author did a good job writing about that subject.
 It should be brief and meaningful.
 The foreword is not a substitute for the preface.

 Preface

 The preface is usually written by the author and is your first opportunity to communicate directly with potential readers and adopters of your book.
 It often gives an overview of how the book came to be written, its intended purpose, and to what extent it covers the topic.